 The teasers are available in two options: Mustad 3407 or C70 SD.
 The C70 is a premium hook.
 In both options the teasers are tied on a Size 2 hook.
 At times when my schedule is lighter or the weather is difficult, I craft these teasers.
-I have tied over 6000 of them in the past two years.
+I have tied over 15,000 of them in the past three years.

 There are some basic color selections available.
 The pink teaser is the #1 choice for the pompano crowd.
 A close second place is yellow.
 “Flash” added to the main threads make the teasers more visible down deep on the overcast days.
 Teasers in white are popular with the mackerel guys and gals, but the mackerel will inhale any color teaser they see.
 Orange is another color that is utilized by the pompano anglers, and catches more than the pink teaser at certain times.